 Over the past 9 years, our Foundation has made great progress towards improving and supporting the poor, the vulnerable, the disadvantaged and the socially-excluded in the society.
-Below is a timeline that emphasizes on key historical moments in the progress of this movement and the continued growth of REFoundation.
+Our founder Roseline started off this cause during her univesity days by recycling trash with the help of her friend’s and family and then donating them to some underserved neigbours and sometimes selling them and using the proceeds to pay schools fees for people who couldn’t afford to pay their fees within her community.
+Below is a timeline that emphasizes on key historical moments in the progress of this movement and the continued growth of REF.

 :::TRASH TO TREASURE (T2T):::

 This is a charitable act with the aim of reaching the unreached, less privileged who are struggling in order to survive.
 These people are living in my neighbourhood.
 Touching their lives through the provision of some basic amenities already donated indirectly to them by other neighbours living in my vicinity and some were referrals by my friends.
 I choose to refer these items as ‘TRASH’ because they can be recycled and be used.

 After my high school education, with the friendly relationship I had with the neighbours, they made this dream come to live.
 A massive awareness and campaign was conducted by my team (a combination of family and friends).
 We went door to door to gather these items (TRASH).
 Lots of items were recovered and we joined our hands together to revive them all.